 - ensuring we provide a safe physical environment for children and young people by applying health–and–safety measures in accordance with the law and regulatory guidance, and our own Health & Safety Policy (above).

 - recording and storing information professionally and securely.

 Equal Opportunities Policy

-We believe that everyone, regardless of their age, ethnicity, religion or belief, disability, sex, sexual orientation or gender reassignment has a right to access our classes and courses, where practicable, and we will do everything we can to accommodate a wide range of needs.
+We believe that everyone, regardless of their age, ethnicity, religion or belief, disability, sex, sexual orientation or gender reassignment has a right to access our courses, where practicable, and we will do everything we can to accommodate a wide range of needs.